 Have you played any of these writing board games with your kids?
 Did you find any new ones to try?

 If you have any other recommendations, I’d love for you to share in the comments below.
-After all, writing board games are a great way for your kids to pick up on your love of the written word, and perhaps even see themselves as writers in the future.
+After all, writing board games are an excellent way for your kids to pick up on your love of the written word and perhaps even see themselves as writers in the future.

 This is a fantastic list of games to encourage writing!
 I love including useful skills in the things we like to do for fun.
 This makes learning feel like a fun thing instead of a hard thing.